 - .odt (OpenDocument Text Document)

 - .xls, .xlsx (Microsoft Excel Document)

 - .mov (QuickTime)

 - .ogv (Ogg)

 Posts and Pages are two different things.
 Posts, with default settings, appear in reverse chronological order, while Pages are non-chronological content.
 Pages are used for static content such as About Us and Contact types of pages.

 Normally, Posts in WordPress are sorted into categories and taxonomy marks.
 The pages do not have categories or tags.

-By default all comments need to be approved by admin before they get displayed on the front side.
+By default, all comments need to be approved by the admin before they get displayed on the front side.
 But all these settings can be changed and an admin can allow all the comments automatically approved when submitted.

 In the admin you can read, edit, approve or delete a comment.
-All the information related to commentator such as their IP address, email address, name and the date on which the comment is made is available there.
+All the information related to commentators such as their IP address, email address, name, and the date on which the comment is made is available there.